prebid/prebid.github.io/prebid-server/features/pbs-activitycontrols.md

 There are many privacy regulations that Prebid publishers need to accomodate.
 Prebid Server supplies [several features](/prebid-server/features/pbs-privacy.html) to help Publishers implement their legal policies, but there are scenarios where extra control is needed:

 - a Publisher's lawyers want to make a particular exception
-- a module hasn't been built for a regulation the Publisher needs to support
+- support hasn't been built for a regulation the Publisher needs to comply with

 ### Prebid Server Is a Toolkit